bubaimaji/SSL-depressiondetection/README.md

 -  **HubERT.py:** train and test with pre-trained Hubert network and classify with ML classifiers.
 -  **Wav2Vec2.0.py:** train and test with pre-trained Wav2Vec2.0 network and classify with ML classifiers.
 -  **WavLM.py:** train and test with pre-trained WavLM network and classify with ML classifiers.

+---
+Dataset:
+---
+The dataset will be made accessible upon request soon.